chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_code/README.md

     ],
     //...

+This approach relies on the `mixinId` of the mixin class but also allows the receiving class to control the mixin order.
+This is important if the mixins have overlapping methods or properties and the receiving class wants to control which mixin supplies the overlapping methods or properties.

 #### The `statics` Keyword

 This keyword places properties or methods on the class, as opposed to on each of